tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 ## Epilogue

-What this doesn't address is that some *languages* require more run-time glue code, called "a runtime", to happen around the edges of your application code.
+The post I was originally going to write on this topic involved actually writing an interpreter and iteratively transforming it into more of a compiler, doing all of the steps that the projects mentioned above do.
+But there are only so many hours in the day.

+Also, what this doesn't address is that some *languages* require more run-time glue code, called "a runtime", to happen around the edges of your application code.
 Features like reflection, dynamic dispatch, garbage collection, etc all add a bit of runtime code into the mix.
 People who see implementations that include a runtime tend to point their fingers and yell "interpreter!" but I think it's a red herring.
 -->

 ## Intro